kibo82/AI_Kibo_re/README.md

 This program must be run by administrator mode.
 (Run your IDE with administrator mode)

-If there is any error with code, or you have any question with this code,
+If there is any error with code, or you have any question with this code, please notice me in Issues tab.

+Thx.